 Will 35 Inch Tires Fit Dodge Ram 1500?

-The biggest tire recommended for a Ram 1500 with factory stock suspension is: 35” x12.50 on a factory stock rims.
-This is a hassle-free upgrade which allows for a wider and longer footprint, enhancing the trucks off-road capability while still able to maintain practicality and not losing any suspension travel.
+The biggest tire recommended for a Ram 1500 with factory stock suspension is 35” x12.50 on factory stock rims.
+This is a hassle-free upgrade that allows for a wider and longer footprint, enhancing the truck’s off-road capability while still being able to maintain practicality and not losing any suspension travel.

 Will 35” Tires Fit Stock Dodge Ram 3500 Dually (FITMENT GUIDE)

-Big tire is one of the most popular upgrades most truck owners do and usually the first.
-Bigger wider tires enhances the look of the truck, as well as improves the way it hauls heavy loads.
-Bigger tires ads stability and improves the trucks towing abilities.
-In order to fit 35” tires to a Ram Dually, you’ll need a minimum 2” front leveling kit combined with well-engineered hub centric ¼”steel spacers between the duals, running 35×12.5 tires.
+Big tire upgrades are one of the most popular mods most truck owners do and usually one of the first.
+Bigger, wider, tires enhance the look of the truck, as well as improve the way it hauls heavy loads.
+Bigger tires add stability and improve the truck towing abilities.
+In order to fit 35” tires to a Ram Dually, you’ll need a minimum 2” front leveling kit combined with well-engineered hub-centric ¼” steel spacers between the duals, running 35×12.5 tires.

 Running 35 inch tires on a Ram Dually (Spacers vs Aftermarket rims)

-Going bigger tires might look awesome, however you want to limit how big you go, especially if you still want to maintain full functionality of your truck.
-Bigger isn’t always better since the bigger you go, the more modifications you’ll need to make as well adjusting your speedometer reading.
-For the best all-round upgrade we recommend not going bigger than 37”
+Going bigger tires might look awesome, however, you want to limit how big you go, especially if you still want to maintain the full functionality of your truck.
+Bigger isn’t always better since the bigger you go, the more modifications you’ll need to make as well as adjusting your speedometer reading.
+For the best all-around upgrade, we recommend not going bigger than 37”